Tejas Gokhale

 • MS students: I only recruit a small number of MS thesis students who take one of my classes.
 I don't offer short-term RA or volunteer positions.

-• Undergraduate students: Reach out if you're passionate about machine learning, computer vision, NLP, or related areas.
+• Undergraduate students: Reach out if you're passionate about machine learning, computer vision, computational linguistics, or related areas.

 • CMSC 691 Computer Vision [required]